JoeSu666/DI-prediction/README.md

 # DI-prediction
 This is the official implementation of our article "Combining frontal and profile view facial images with clinical data to predict difficult-to-intubate patients using AI".
-Codes will be updated soon.